LeetLLM

 How do you test multi-turn conversational effects?
 Randomize by session or conversation, not by request.
 Track conversation-level outcomes such as resolution rate, human handoff, sentiment trajectory, and retention after early turns.
 A bad first answer can poison every later turn.

 When would you use a bandit instead of an A/B test?
-Use bandits when the goal is to optimize cumulative reward during exploration, such as continuous prompt tuning with fast feedback.
+Use bandits to optimize cumulative reward during exploration, such as continuous prompt tuning with fast feedback.
 Use classical A/B tests when you need clean inference, fixed exposure, long-term outcomes, or high-confidence launch evidence.

 Common pitfalls

-• Using vanity metrics instead of action metrics tied to product value.
+• Using vanity metrics instead of action metrics tied to user value.

-• Randomizing every request in a multi-turn product.
+• Randomizing every request in a multi-turn assistant.

 • Skipping sample-size and minimum-detectable-effect planning.